opconWizard/opcon-docs/docs/server-programs/request-router.md

   RequestHandler         SAPBWQUERYPROCESSOR        N               Name of the Request Handler required for creating SAP BW jobs.
   RequestExecutable      .\\SAPQueryProcessor.exe   N               The path and name of the SAPQUERYPROCESSOR Request Handler executable.
   RequestExecutionPath   .\\                        N               The working directory for the SAPBWQUERYPRO-CESSOR Request Handler.
-  RequestArguments       \<Blank\>                  N               Defines the arguments in the SAPBWQUERYPRO-CESSOR Request Handler executable\'s command line.
+  RequestArguments       \<Blank\>                  N               Defines the arguments in the SAPBWQUERYPRO-CESSOR Request Handler executable's command line.

   : SMA Request Router Configuration: SAPBWQUERYPROCESSOR Request Handler 04 Settings